-\$00F7

-Operation
+8.7 Operation

 The Flash EEPROM can contain program and data.
 On reset, it can operate as a bootstrap memory to provide the CPU with internal initialization information during the reset sequence.

-Bootstrap Operation Single-Chip Mode After reset, the CPU controlling the system will begin booting up by fetching the first program address from address \$FFFE.
-Normal Operation The Flash EEPROM allows a byte or aligned word read in one bus cycle.
+8.7.1 Bootstrap Operation Single-Chip Mode

+After reset, the CPU controlling the system will begin booting up by fetching the first program address from address \$FFFE.

+8.7.2 Normal Operation

+The Flash EEPROM allows a byte or aligned word read in one bus cycle.
 Misaligned word read require an additional bus cycle.
 The Flash EEPROM array responds to read operations only.
 Write operations are ignored.

+8.7.3 Program/Erase Operation

-Program/Erase Operation An unprogrammed Flash EEPROM bit has a logic state of one.
+An unprogrammed Flash EEPROM bit has a logic state of one.
 A bit must be programmed to change its state from one to zero.
 Erasing a bit returns it to a logic one.
 The Flash EEPROM has a minimum program/erase life of 100 cycles.
 Programming or erasing the Flash EEPROM is accomplished by a series of control register writes.

-Programming is restricted to aligned word at a time as determined by internal signal SZ8 and ADDR[0].
-The Flash EEPROM must first be completely erased prior to programming final data values.
-Programming and erasing of Flash locations cannot be performed by code being executed from the FLASH memory.
+The Flash EEPROM must be completely erased prior to programming final data values.

+Programming and erasing of Flash locations cannot be performed by code being executed from the Flash memory.
 While these operations must be performed in the order shown, other unrelated operations may occur between the steps.
-Do not exceed $t{FPGM}$ maximum (40μs).
+Do not exceed t{FPGM} maximum (40 μ s).

-Programming the Flash EEPROM
+8.8 Programming the Flash EEPROM

 Programming the Flash EEPROM is done on a row basis.
-A row consists of 64 consecutive bytes starting from addresses \$XX00, \$XX40, \$XX80 and \$XXC0.
+A row consists of 32 consecutive words (64 bytes) with rows starting from addresses \$XX00, \$XX40, \$XX80 and \$XXC0.
+When writing a row care should be taken not to write data to addresses outside of the row.
+Programming is restricted to aligned word i.e. data writes to select rows/blocks for programming/erase should be to even adresses and writes to any row for programming should be to aligned words.

 Use this step-by-step procedure to program a row of Flash memory.